 Online presentation only

 Pablo Cartaya is an internationally acclaimed author, screenwriter, speaker, and educator.
-His work has been featured in the New York Times, Washington Post, NBC, and on Oprah’s Booklist.
-He has received multiple starred reviews from Kirkus, Publisher’s Weekly, Booklist, School Library Journal, and Audiofile Magazine for his novels and audiobook narrations.
-Pablo has worked with Disney, Apple+, and Sesame Street on projects adapted from television series and features and in 2021, he served as a judge for the National Book Award in Young People’s Literature.
-Pablo has taught creative writing workshops and spoken at various universities, community centers, K-12 schools, and conferences throughout the world.
-Most recent novels include: The Epic Fail of Arturo Zamora, Marcus Vega Doesn't Speak Spanish, Each Tiny Spark, the climate dystopia The Last Beekeeper, and the collection of essays Hope Wins: A Collection of Inspiring Stories for Young Readers.
-He lives in Miami with his family.
+His work has been featured in the New York Times and the Washington Post, and on NBC and Oprah’s Booklist.
+Pablo has worked with Disney, Apple TV+, and Sesame Street on projects adapted from television series and movies.
+In 2021, he served as a judge for the National Book Award for Young People’s Literature and has taught creative writing workshops and spoken at various universities and conferences throughout the world.

 Mary Downing Hahn, a former children's librarian, has been writing children's books for over thirty years and is a perennial favorite with readers.
 Her books have sold more than 2 million copies and consistently win state children's choice awards.
 Mary's work spans a variety of genres—historical fiction, contemporary fiction, and fantasy—but she is best known for her ghost stories and mysteries.
 Beginning with Wait Till Helen Comes, now a classic that has been in print, selling steadily, for over twenty years, Ms. Hahn has created an oeuvre of well-loved spine-chilling tales including The Doll in the Garden, A Time for Andrew, and The Old Willis Place.
 Always spooky, but never overly frightening, Mary "has mastered the art of the not-too-creepy ghost story" (Kirkus Reviews).
 An avid reader, traveler, and all-around arts lover, Mary lives in Maryland, the state where she was born and raised and the setting of many of her books.
 She has two grown daughters.